novikesumaningtyas/Simple-CalculatorAngJS/README.md

 All the testing for the controller are under tests/spec.js

 ### Running Unit Tests
-Type 'Karma start' on cmd or power shell
+Type 'karma start' on cmd or power shell

 ## Contact
 For more information on AngularJS please check out [angularjs.org][angularjs]. <br>